caitlin-mcdougall/Zipf-s-Law-Project/README.md

 # Zipfs-Law-Project
-Project which scrapes wikipedia pages and outputs the word-frequency distribution as a graph which shows Zipf's Law trend
+This program scrapes randomly selected Wikipedia pages (obtained using the Wikipedia API) and creates a word-frequency-distribution (WFD) for each page.
+The program then merges these WFDs and outputs the overall WFD as well as using third party libraries to visualize these results in the form of a graph which shows the Zipf’s Law trend.